Arxari/OpenShockClockWeb/README.md

 - User accounts and simolatenous alarm handling

 #### v0.9.0 - Tanenbaum
-- Ability to delete alarms
+- Ability to edit and delete alarms
 - Ability to have a vibration go off one minute before the alarm goes off
 - Docker container